NgFor

 </ng-template>

-The microsyntax parser takes of and trackBy, title-cases them (of -> Of, trackBy -> TrackBy), and prefixes them with the directive's attribute name (ngFor), yielding the names ngForOf and ngForTrackBy.
+* The microsyntax parser takes of and trackBy, title-cases them (of -> Of, trackBy -> TrackBy), and prefixes them with the directive's attribute name (ngFor), yielding the names ngForOf and ngForTrackBy.&#x20;

-is not a template expression.
-It's a microsyntax — a little language of its own that Angular interprets.*ngFor with index
+* The string assigned to `*ngFor` is **not** a template expression.
+It's a **microsyntax** — a little language of its own that Angular interprets.&#x20;

 <div *ngFor="let hero of heroes; let i=index">{{i + 1}} - {{hero.name}}</div>